elau1004/icto/docs/01_design.md

 You should not jump straight into coding.
 From a good design we shall generate majority of the scaffolding of your application.

 You can design you application approaching it either from the UI or from the database.
 The UI is primary purpose is to capture and display data.
 However, not all data can be captured through an UI, for example external data integration.
 Captured data shall be persisted in structures in a database that will be eventually queried.
 Our methodology is to first defined the data model to capture all pertinent data that shall be displayed or quired.

 ## Database Design
 We shall build upon [Grokking Relational Database Design](https://www.manning.com/books/grokking-relational-database-design) by adding our opinionated comments shaped by our experience without repeating what is written in the book.
+This is an [early access copy]() of the book that may be a little out of date.

 ## Grokking Relational Database Design
-### Chapter 1
+### Chapter 1 - Introduction to database and SQL
 > [!IMPORTANT]
 > Read it carefully.

-### Chapter 2
+### Chapter 2 - Related tables and more SQL
 > [!IMPORTANT]
 > Read it carefully.

-### Chapter 3
+### Chapter 3 - Overview of database design
 #### Data consistency and integrity
 * We must strive to not pollute an object.
 As the saying goes:
 > [!WARNING]